googl267/Dots_v1-hyprland/README.md

 # Hyprland Dots V1
 Im tired of not being able to use whatever colors I want for all my programs!
 Down with having tons of diffrent config files to edit!
 My dots use bash scripts for easy switching of colors and layouts separately
 > [!NOTE]
-> This has been my very first time both using arch, git, and scripting.(I'm very proud of myself for learning nomatter how hard its been lol) My scripts are very very very messy!
+> This has been my very first time both using arch, git, and scripting(I'm very proud of myself despite how basic most my useage has been).
+My scripts are very very very messy!
 However I found a cool tool called [flavours](https://github.com/misterio77/flavours) and will be replacing my color scripts with that
 >
 > I plan on replacing almost every componate with eww or ags in V2!

 ## Screenshots
+### Clean

 ### Dev

-### Clean

 ### Nightcore